imfarruk/react-quiz-app/README.md

 # You can check this project on netlify.
-link is below tap link to have a look on this project Netlify : https://imfarruk-quizapp.netlify.app/
+# Link is below tap link to have a look on this project
+ Netlify : https://imfarruk-quizapp.netlify.app/